Dityaren/Face-Recognition-Attendance-System/README.md

 # Face Recognition Attendance System

-This is a simple attendance system using face recognition implemented in Python.
+This is an attendance system using face recognition implemented in Python.
 The system allows users to mark attendance by capturing their face through a webcam.

 ## Installation